vitwit/resolute/README.md

 - [x] Airdrops
 - [x] Multisig
 - [x] Feegrant
+- [x] Groups
 - [ ] IBC Transfer
-- [ ] Groups
 - [ ] ICA

 ## Adding new network

-To add mainet use one of template from the `example` directory and add it to the `mainNets` object in `src/utils/networks.ts`.
-To add testnet use one of template from the `example` directory and add it to the `testNets` object in `src/utils/networks.ts`.

-* If your network is already registered with Keplr use `example/chain.json` template.
-* To register your network with keplr use `example/experimental.json` template.
+To add a new network to Resolute, please follow these steps:

+1. Open the frontend/chains directory.
+2. Create a new `<chainname>.json` file.
+You can refer to the existing examples in the `frontend/chains` folder.

 ## Install deps
 ```bash